macandcheese/fractal-sass-seed/README.md

 In our import file, with the help of gulp-sass-glob, we can add any scss file inside any component folder, and append it to our import.scss file.
 That's the `@import "../components/**/*.scss` line at the bottom of import.scss

-In our Gulpfile, we have a task `gulp styles` that will compile all the sass files referenced in import.scss

-We'll export this to public/stylesheets/site.css.
+In our Gulpfile, we have a task `gulp styles` that will compile all the sass files referenced in import.scss We'll export this to public/stylesheets/site.css.
 Now that we have a live-updating compiled css file, we can reference it in our global preview file in our component directory.

 Now, this is what we are looking for but we probably want it to update on any change to any scss file.
 After starting your Fractal app with `fractal start --sync`, you can run `gulp watch`, and live-update sass!

-Note - There is a helper to fractal.js to name the assets tab SCSS or CSS based on the availability of the file type.
-You can remove this if desired to revert to the "Assets" label.

 ## Contributing